seidenstrasse/sss7modem/README.md

 ---------------
 A device is allowed to send data after the bus has been idle for at least *48 bit times* (aka.
 5ms).
 After this period the sender is allowed to send a single frame.
-The frame format is simply the first byte is the length of the entire frame in bytes (`= N + 3`), followed by N bytes of payload.
+The frame format is simple: The first byte is the length of the entire frame in bytes (`= N + 3`), followed by N bytes of payload.
-The remaining 2 bytes of the are a 16bit CRC checksum over the frames payload.
+The remaining 2 bytes are a 16bit CRC checksum over the frames payload.
 If a received frame has timed out or if its CRC sum does not match its payload, any receiving devices should assume a collision and drop the frame.
 A frame can be assumed as timed out if it was not fully received yet and no